Octopath Traveler: Development and release

 The game's first public demo was released on the Nintendo eShop on September 13, 2017, For the demo, Olberic and Primrose were chosen to be the protagonists due to the relative proximity of their stories' starting points, and the developers wanted people to be able to recruit the other character after beating the story.
 Consideration was also given towards presenting the appeal of the game's mechanics through these characters.
 The second demo was released on June 14, 2018 and included various tweaks and improvements gathered from surveying players, along with all eight playable characters and save data transfer to the full game.
 The second demo consisted of the first chapters of each character's story, with certain areas blocked off to the player, and also had a three-hour play time limit.

 Octopath Traveler was released worldwide on July 13, 2018.
 A special edition that includes the game's soundtrack, a replica of the game's in-game currency, a pop-up book, and a replica map of Orsterra was also released the same day.
 The game was released for Windows on June 7, 2019.
 A prequel for Android and iOS, titled Octopath Traveler: Conquerors of the Continent, was originally scheduled to be released in Japan in 2019, but was delayed to 2020.
 A Stadia version released on April 28, 2020.
 The game was released for Xbox One on March 25, 2021, and added to the Xbox Game Pass service on the same day.
 Versions for PlayStation 4 and PlayStation 5 were released on June 5, 2024.
 According to Takahashi, no downloadable content or other large post-release content updates are planned for the game.

 The game was delisted from the Nintendo eShop for roughly a month between March and April 2024.
 Upon its return, Square Enix was listed as the publisher of the game, taking over from Nintendo, the original publisher.

+On July 13, 2026, the Nintendo Switch 2 versions of Octopath Traveler and Octopath Traveler II were released in Japan.
+The worldwide release of Switch 2 versions of both games is scheduled for October 1 of the same year.